 On the Relationships window, do the following:

-- Select Expenses for the Primary data source (1)
+a.
+Select SmartTasks for the Primary data source.

-- Select Employees for the Secondary data source (2)
+b.
+Select Engineers for the Secondary data source.

-- Click Add… to configure a field mapping
+e.
+Click Add… to configure a field mapping.

-In the Add/Edit Field Mapping window, select Expense_ExpenseType for the Primary data source field and ID for the Secondary data source field, then click OK to save the field mapping:
+In the Add/Edit Field Mapping window, select ID for the Primary data source field and SmartTask_Engineer for the Secondary data source field, then click OK to save the field mapping:

 In the Relationships window, click OK to save the relationships:

-Select Expenses for the data source and drag the Amount attribute from the Measures section to Rows:
+Select Engineers for the data source and drag the Name attribute from the Dimensions section to Rows:

-You should now see a stacked bar chart with data combined over multiple data sources:
+You should now see a bar chart of the data.

 6 Filtering Data With Query Parameters

-By default all the expenses are retrieved by Tableau, but Mendix allows you to add filters to the query so only the desired data is being retrieved.
+By default, all data is retrieved by Tableau, but Mendix allows you to add filters to the query so only the desired data is being retrieved.

 To filter data with query parameters, follow these steps:

-Right-click the Expenses data source and select Edit Data Source…:
+Right-click the Engineers data source and select Edit Data Source…:

 Click the OData URL to change the connection settings:

-?$top=3to the server URL (in order to only retrieve the first three expenses) and click OK:
+Add ?$top=2 to the server URL (in order to only retrieve the first two engineers) and click Sign In:

-Open sheet1, where you should now see a stacked bar chart with only the data of the three expenses:
+Open Sheet1 and drag Name to Rows again.
+Now you should now see a bar chart with only the data of the two engineers:

 You can combine filters by using the